In the world of sport, Cardiff has a great deal to shout about.

 Home to Wales’ rugby team and music venue for artists including Paul McCartney, Rihanna and Bruce Springsteen.
 Capacity 74,500.

 Cardiff City Stadium:

-Home to Premiership football team Cardiff City.
-There are plans to increase
+Home to Championship football team Cardiff City.
+Capacity to 33,280.

 Home to first class cricket county Glamorgan and venue for England test matches and one day internationals.
 Capacity 17,000.

 Home to the rugby region the Cardiff Blues.
 Capacity 12,500.

 50-metre (164 ft) Cardiff International Swimming Pool, Ice Arena Wales and Cardiff International White Water centre, for canoing and kayaking.